gthierman/ui-kit/README.md

 Now create a document using "New from template".

 ## Updating
-From the project folder, run `npm run update` in the command line.
+From the project directory (most likely `~/Library/Application\ Support/com.bohemiancoding.sketch3/Templates/`), run `npm run update` in the command line.

 ## Run the docs
   The docs contain design guidelines and other instructions on how to use the UI kit.

-  Run `npm run docs` from the command line.
+  From the project directory (most likely `~/Library/Application\ Support/com.bohemiancoding.sketch3/Templates/`).
 A browser window will open and the docs will appear after a few seconds.

 <!-- ## Symbol overrides
 <img src="images/symbol-overrides.png" width="808"> -->